gevent/gevent/doc/intro.rst

-Synchronizing access to objects shared across the greenlets is unnecessary in most cases (because yielding control is usually explict), thus traditional synchronization devices like the :class:`gevent.lock.BoundedSemaphore`, :class:`gevent.lock.RLock` and :class:`gevent.lock.Semaphore` classes, although present, aren't used very often.
+Synchronizing access to objects shared across the greenlets is unnecessary in most cases (because yielding control is usually explicit), thus traditional synchronization devices like the :class:`gevent.lock.BoundedSemaphore`, :class:`gevent.lock.RLock` and :class:`gevent.lock.Semaphore` classes, although present, aren't used very often.
 Other abstractions from threading and multiprocessing remain